NoosWare/noos_api_tutorials/platform/README.md

 In order to access the platform you need to sign up [here](https://noos.cloud/) and in your profile you will find the `user` and the `token` data that you need to connect to the platform.

-In other to fill the `platform` object with the data, there are 2 ways:
+In order to fill the `platform` object with the data, there are 2 ways:
 - Initialize directly in the code

 ```cpp